Raghadddd9/Income/README.md

 - Overview

 Income is money that a person or a business receives in return for working, providing a product or service, or investing capital.
-A person ' s income may also derive from a pension, a government benefi
+A person ' s income may also derive from a pension, a government benefit